kosarev/z80/README.md

 * Employs compile-time polymorphism for zero performance overhead.

-* Cache-friendly implementation without huge code switches and data tables.
+* Cache-friendly implementation without large code switches and data tables.

 * Offers default modules for the breakpoints support and generic